ChrisTutorials/grid_building_test/README.md

 Troubleshooting

 Common issue: Tests can't find res:// resources.
 Fix by ensuring the test-suite and/or plugin are imported in the same project workspace so res:// paths match.
-Version mismatch: Always use the gdUnit release compatible with Godot 4.4.1 and the plugin version.
+Version mismatch: Always use the gdUnit release compatible with your Godot version (6.0.0 for Godot 4.5) and the plugin version.
 The guide header lists the versions used for the demo.
 If a test fails due to engine differences, try running the failing test in isolation in the editor to see a full stack trace and scene state.
 Further reading